YolandaQingniu/qn_wsp_lite_server_doc/README.en.md

 ENV TZ="Asia/Shanghai"
 ```

 > tips: The default timezone is UTC, you can change it by environment variable `TZ`.
 The log of Docker stores in log/access.log on a daily basis and keeps 7 days.
+The internal port of the container is 8080, and the external access port can be configured when Docker is started.

 4. Build and run.